-If you did discuss business at that steak dinner, you’ll need to prove it if the IRS comes knocking, so make sure you keep records of all your business meetings that take place over meals.
+If you did discuss business at that steak dinner, you’ll need to prove it if the IRS comes knocking.
+Make sure you keep records of all your business meetings that take place over meals.

 3. Travel expenses

-If you need to travel for work, those expenses are tax deductible.
+Another tax deduction for lawyers is the cost of travelling.
+If you need to travel on behalf of your law firm, those expenses are tax deductible.
 For example, if you travel a fair distance to a courthouse you wouldn’t normally go to, you may be able to deduct travel costs.

 “For example, one attorney substantiated airfare and lodging for several ski trips.
 When asked the business purpose he refused to answer, claiming the attorney-client privilege (refer to “Attorney-Client Privilege” in Chapter 1).
 The examiner questioned the documents provided because they included the names of his children and wife.”

-As a professional, you’re allowed to deduct ordinary and necessary education expenses required for your profession.
+As a law professional, you can deduct ordinary and necessary education expenses required as a lawyer.
 Publication 535 from the IRS states:

 “For example, an attorney can deduct the cost of attending Continuing Legal Education (CLE) classes that are required by the state bar association to maintain his or her license to practice law.”

-In addition to education required by law for lawyers, you may also be able to claim other courses you take.
-For example, if you’re attending the Clio Cloud Conference to network and learn new skills for improving your practice, you can claim that as a deduction.
+In addition to education required by law for lawyers, you may also be able to claim other items as law firm tax deductions.
+This includes courses you take or legal conferences you attend.
+For example, if you attend the Clio Cloud Conference to network and learn new skills for improving your law practice, you can claim that as a deduction.

 To make the claim, you’ll need to prove the education you get “maintains or improves the skills required in your trade or business.”